statisticsnorway/mimir/docs/BestBet.md

 We use [an xp service](src/main/resources/services/bestBetList/bestBetList.es6) that we send GET, POST or DELETE requests to.
 The service will either return a list of best bets, delete or update a node using the best bet repo lib functions.

-In order to get a list of xp contents to pick from when we create a best bet for first time, we use the [content search service](src/main/resources/services/contentSearch/contentSearch.ts).
+In order to get a list of xp contents to pick from when we create a best bet for the first time, we use the [content search service](src/main/resources/services/contentSearch/contentSearch.ts).
 The service will expect an input parameter, run a query towards Data toolbox nodes to find matches, and from the query result hits, we only return the values we need.

 ## Controller and View